Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Proofs for barycenters

 Geodesic smoothness together with a PL inequality at every iterate are enough to obtain convergence guarantees for GD/SGD in objective value (i.e., the quantity $F(\Sigma) - F(\Sigstar)$), c.f.~\cite[Theorems 4-5]{chewietal2020buresgd}.
 The variance inequality is then used to deduce convergence of the iterate to $\Sigstar$.

 The main difficulty when applying these results is the assumption required for the third point: it requires \emph{a priori} control over the eigenvalues of the iterates of GD/SGD.

-This difficulty is addressed in~\cite{chewietal2020buresgd} via the following strategy: identify a geodesically convex subset $\mc S$ of the Bures-Wasserstein manifold for which we can prove uniform bounds on the eigenvalues of matrices in $\mc S$.
+This difficulty is addressed in~\cite{chewietal2020buresgd} via the following strategy: identify a geodesically convex subset $\mc S$ of the Bures--Wasserstein manifold for which we can prove uniform bounds on the eigenvalues of matrices in $\mc S$.
 Since the iterates of SGD travel along geodesics, if $P$ is supported in $\mc S$ and the algorithm is initialized in $\mc S$, it follows that all iterates of SGD will remain in $\mc S$.
 The situation is similar for GD, except that ``geodesics'' must be replaced by ``generalized geodesics''.

 We can now describe the source of the exponential dependence on dimension in the result of~\cite{chewietal2020buresgd}: if the covariance matrices in the support of $P$ have eigenvalues in $[\lambda_{\min},\lambda_{\max}]$, then the subset $\mc S$ used in the analysis of Chewi et al.\ is substantially larger than the support of $P$, and in particular the eigenvalues of matrices in $\mc S$ can only be proven to lie in the range $[\lambda_{\min}/\kappa^{d-1}, \lambda_{\max}]$.
-The main improvement in the present analysis is to use our geodesic convexity result (Theorem~\ref{thm:sqrt_lambda_min_concave}) to prove the following result.
+The main improvement in the present analysis is to use our geometric result (Theorem~\ref{thm:sqrt_lambda_min_concave}) to prove the following result.

 \begin{lemma} Suppose that the covariance matrices in the support of $P$ have eigenvalues in the range $[\lambda_{\min},\lambda_{\max}]$, and that we initialize GD (respectively SGD) at a point in $\supp P$.
-Then, the iterates of GD (respectively SGD) also have eigenvalues in the range $[\lambda_{\min},\lambda_{\max}]$. \end{lemma} \begin{proof} From Theorem~\ref{thm:sqrt_lambda_min_concave}, the set of matrices with eigenvalues in $[\lambda_{\min},\lambda_{\max}]$ is closed under generalized geodesics.
-Since the update of GD (respectively SGD) moves along generalized geodesics (respectively geodesics), the result follows. \end{proof}
+Then, the iterates of GD with step size at most $\frac{1}{2\kappa}$ (respectively SGD) also have eigenvalues in the range $[\lambda_{\min}/4,\lambda_{\max}]$ (respectively $[\lambda_{\min}, \lambda_{\max}]$). \end{lemma} \begin{proof} The result for SGD follows because SGD moves along geodesics and the set of matrices with eigenvalues in $[\lambda_{\min},\lambda_{\max}]$ is geodesically convex (Theorem~\ref{thm:geod_cvxty_result}).
+For GD, we instead invoke the generalized geodesic convexity of $\lambda_{\max}$ (see~\cite[Lemma 10]{chewietal2020buresgd}) together with Theorem~\ref{thm:sqrt_lambda_min_concave}. \end{proof}

 This combined with the arguments below is enough to alleviate the exponential dimension dependence.
 However, before continuing to the main argument, we prove sharper bounds for the last two statements of Theorem~\ref{thm:properties_of_bary_fn}.
 This allows us to also improve our convergence rates' dependence on the conditioning.